Vergin664/titanic-eda-analysis/README.md

 * Most passengers embarked from SouthamptonLarge families (high SibSp/Parch) were rare but often had lower survival.

 **Deliverables:**
-* Jupyter Notebook with visualizations
+* Jupyter Notebook with observations, insights and visualizations
-* PDF Report with observations and insights
 * This README file

 **Tools Used:**